tomholford/hodl/README.md

   - [x] CSV import
   - [x] CSV export
   - [ ] basic styling
+  - [ ] alignment of columns
+  - [ ] add some margin on the side
+  - [ ] seek inspiration from CMC
+  - [ ] table should not have duplicated headers
+  - [ ] asset form should be inline ,with animation
+  - [ ] settings as gear icon
+  - [ ] use coin icons
 - [ ] Asset enhancements
   - [x] cost basis
   - [ ] cost basis currency